Skinny Legs Female

 • Most women don’t exercise; Most women who exercise don’t lift weights.
 Even among women who lift weights, most do aerobics, a form of cardio.
 To build muscle, you need to challenge the strength of your muscles.
 You need to do hypertrophy training.

-• Not enough calories or protein
+• Not enough protein and a poor diet

 • Poor health and older age